4 Searching the Literature

 Develop clear screening criteria based on your eligibility criteria.
 For each citation, ask: Based on the title and abstract alone, is this study potentially about my population, intervention, comparison, and outcome?
 If the answer is clearly “no,” exclude it.
 If the answer is “yes” or “maybe,” include it for full-text review.

-This stage goes quickly once you get into a rhythm—experienced reviewers can screen 100+ abstracts per hour.
+This stage goes quickly once you get into a rhythm.
+It would not be exceptional for an experienced reviewer to screen 100+ abstracts per hour.
 But speed shouldn’t compromise consistency.

 Full-Text Screening